lidiakrus/myc/README.md

 # myc
-Getting acquainted with C. 'Cause me using it was such a long time a go, it's no longer true.
+Getting acquainted with C. 'Cause me using it was such a long time ago, it's no longer true.